euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/index.md

 ### Known Issues
 - For apps targeting API 37, there is a known app crash issue.
 See [KB 6001484](https://ikb.omnissa.com/s/article/6001484) for details.
+- Workspace ONE SDK 26.06 for Android contains a known failure in the certificate retrieval flow.
+Older SDK versions are not affected; upgrade to 26.06.1 or later to resolve.

 ### References
 - [Edge-to-edge Information](https://developer.android.com/develop/ui/views/layout/edge-to-edge)